 Interpersonal effectiveness is focused on developing skills to express feelings and needs, set limits, negotiate solutions and validate the feelings of others.
 This final module of the program is specifically aimed at improving relationships and respecting personal values and beliefs.

-The program requires attendance of one day each week for 8 weeks and an ongoing commitment to individual therapy.
+The program requires attendance of one day each week for 24 weeks to complete all modules and an ongoing commitment to individual therapy.
 An integral part of the program is a commitment to regular group attendance and practice of the skills introduced.